polterguy/polterguy.github.io/documentation/faq/index.md

 docker build files you can use.
 These will in general work great for you, and can be modified as you see fit, or extended upon according to your needs.

+## Can I create Bing ChatGPT Search?

+Yes, our ChatGPT technology will allow you to create AI based search for your website by clicking a simple checkbox.
+It works exactly like Bing Search, except of course it will only search your website, semantically using AI, andproviding references to where it found relevant information.